< By-Laws

 SECTION 9 – COMMITTEES

 a.
 The President may establish committees and appoint committee chairs as needed to perform such tasks as the President or Board may determine.
 Chairmen of committees will submit a report of their activities at a meeting of NHAHA and/or annual meeting as requested by the President.
-The President will serve as a member of all committees.
-Committee chair positions will automatically expire upon the election of a new president.

-SECTION 10 – AMENDMENTS TO THE BYLAWS
+SECTION 10 – AMMENDMENTS TO THE BY-LAWS

-a.
-These By Laws may be enacted, amended or repealed by a majority of all voting members.
+These By-Laws may be enacted, amended or repealed by a majority of all voting members.
 This action may occur at a duly authorized meeting.
-Thirty days notice must be given prior to a membership meeting of NHAHA where a bylaw change may occur.
-The proposed change must be sent to membership.
-Current and/or amended By Laws must be submitted to AHA for approval and will remain on record at AHA.
+Thirty (30) days notice must be given prior to membership meeting of NHAHA where by-law change may occur.
+The proposed change must be sent by mail or electronic communication to the membership.

 FISCAL YEAR